AlexanderColes/Detecting_Recurrence_Events/README.md

 ## Using our Models
 ### Loading Models
-The models were developed in R studio and are saved as RDS objetcs.
+The models were developed in R studio and are saved as RDS objects.
 Once downloaded You can load the models into R using the following R code.
 ``` R
 FinalRandomForestModel <- readRDS("FinalRandomForestModel.rds")
 FinalConditionalInferenceTreeModel <- readRDS("FinalConditionalInferenceTreeModel.rds")